$5 each, plus $2 postage for 1-3 packets, $3 for 4-6 packets.

-Payment to the MBNZT bank account at Kiwibank 38-9009-0654693-00 and send an email to with details of your purchase, your name and delivery address.
+Order items by paying into our bank account at Kiwibank 38-9009-0654693-00 and sending an email to with details of your purchase, your name and delivery address.

 - Butterfly Nectar Mix